hphelion/documentation/hz.gettingstarted.md

 ###Create a network### {#Createanetwork}

+1. Login to HP Cloud with your username and password.
-1. On the Cloud Console Interface, click "Project," then "Networks" under "Manage Networks."
+2. On the Cloud Console Interface, click "Project," then "Networks" under "Manage Networks."
-2. Click "+Create Network" in the right-hand navigation.
+3. Click "+Create Network" in the right-hand navigation.
-3. Enter a "Network Name."
-(Look at again for description/use of "Admin State" and then if needed, ask Steve - should you leave the default checked for it?)
+4. Enter a "Network Name" in the pop-up screen and continue to the directions in "{#Create a subnet}" below

 ###Create a subnet### {#Createasubnet}

-1. On the "Subnet" page, enter the name of your subnet.
+1. Click the "Subnet" tab after entering the "Network Name" nameOn the "Subnet" page, enter the name of your subnet.
 2. Tab to or click in the the "Network Address" box.
 The pop-up window states the network address is in Classless Inter-Domain Routing (CIDR) format; i.e.,  000.000.0.0/00.
 Enter the network address displayed: 192.168.0.0/24.
 3. Keep the IPv4 default in the "IP Version" box unless you know you have moved to IPv6.
 4. Leave the "Gateway IP" box blank to use the default value of the network address; e.g., 192.168.0.1 for 192.168.0.0/24.